 Referenced from Hwy.
-401: Take exit 177 south and proceed on Highway 4 to Port Stanley.
-After entering the Village of Port Stanley turn right at the first traffic light, cross the bridge, follow the road ahead and turn left at the next intersection (William Street) towards the beach on Lake Erie.
+401: Take exit 177 south and proceed on Highway 4 to Port Stanley, Ontario.
+After entering the village of Port Stanley turn right at the first traffic light, cross the bridge, follow the road ahead and turn left at the next intersection (William Street) towards the beach on Lake Erie.

 The trail starts at the beach, next to Mackie’s Restaurant, look for the